 What is a Bunter Teller?

-Bunter Teller translates as “colorful Plate”… but it’s much more than that.
-It is a plate of colorful goodies like cookies, fruit, candy and chocolates that is given at Christmas.
-When I was a child, we didn’t get loads of gifts, but there was always a plate under the tree… a special cardboard plate decorated with pretty Christmas images… loaded up with our favorite cookies and other special treats.
-My plate always had a bar of Nougat on it (my favorite)… my sister got Marzipan (her favorite).
-These were ours to eat, and not have to share.
-My mother also set out a BIG Bunter Teller on the table LOADED with cookies, candies and other treats… and spent the whole season replenishing it daily.
-Domino Steine, Spekulatius, Lebkuchen, Chocolate Glocken, Eiskonfekt, and MORE.
+Bunter Teller translates as “colorful Plate,” but it’s much more than that.
+It is a plate of colorful goodies like cookies, fruit, candy, and chocolates given at Christmas.
+When I was a child, we didn’t get many gifts, but there was always a plate under the tree, a special cardboard plate decorated with pretty Christmas images, and loaded up with our favorite cookies and other special treats.
+My plate always had a bar of Nougat (my favorite)… my sister got Marzipan (her favorite).
+These were ours to eat and not have to share.
+My mother also set out a BIG Bunter Teller on the table LOADED with cookies, candies, and other treats… and spent the whole season replenishing it daily.
+Domino Steine, Spekulatius, Lebkuchen, Chocolate Glocken, Eiskonfekt, Schokoladen Plätzchen, and MORE.

 Where does the tradition of the Bunter Teller come from?

 The Bunter Teller is mentioned in a song from the 19th century, “Lasst Uns Froh und Munter Sein” (see below for lyrics in German and English, as well as a video).
-While we associate putting out Shoes for St. Nicholas, somewhere along the line, a plate was added to collect goodies.
+While we usually associate putting out shoes for St. Nicholas, somewhere along the line, a plate was added to collect goodies.
+(Maybe because some shoes were a bit stinky inside?)

 One theory goes like this…